 What are the symptoms of Krabbe Disease?

 Just like most other forms of Leukodystrophy, Krabbe Disease is progressive in nature, and symptoms worsen over the course of the diseases.
 As myelin breaks down, so does signal transmission in the nervous system resulting in a continuous decline in mental and physical ability.
+Symptoms that may result are:

 - Failure to thrive